jn4248/tic_tac_toe/README.md

 For simplicity, the computer does not intelligently choose its squares.
 It merely chooses a square at random among the remaining choices.

-The game results in either player winning, or a tie.
+The game can result in either one of the two players winning, or a tie.